Isaacprogi/rem-waste/README.md

 ## Tech Stack
 -React
 -TypeScript
--Tailwind CSS
+-Tailwind CSS for styling
--Axios o for data fetching
+-Axios for data fetching

 ## How to run